-As per the reference of the Pharmaceutical and Medical Preparations Law article 19 in accordance to the Anti-Smuggling Law, the import of pharmaceutical products without a market authorisation constitutes smuggling and will be punished.
+As per the reference of Pharmaceutical and Medical Preparations Law article 19 in accordance to the Anti-Smuggling Law, the import of pharmaceutical products without a market authorisation constitutes smuggling and will be punished.

-Furthermore, as per the reference of the Law on Pharmacists and Pharmacies article 43, the act of selling unlicensed pharmaceuticals should be punished in accordance with provisions of article 193 of the act of producing and trading toxic substances crime that is issued under the Turkish Criminal Law.
+Furthermore, as per the reference of Law on Pharmacists and Pharmacies article 43, the act of selling unlicensed pharmaceuticals should be punished in accordance with provisions of article 193 of the act of producing and trading toxic substances crime that is issued under the Turkish Criminal Law constitute trademark infringement, these ex officio criminal proceedings are or can be followed or accompanied by trademark infringement claims.